pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/learning-omp_role-specific-workflow_auth-reg-2.png)

-Once you have completed the form and agreed to the terms, click register.
+Once you have completed the form and agreed to the terms, click Register.
 After completing the registration you’ll be able to submit a manuscript, edit your profile, and continue browsing.

 ### Edit Profile